Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Integral Transformation

-is a solution to a CHE with tilded parameters for $y > 0$.
-If the integral is appropriately convergent to allow differentiation under the integral sign, we see from Lemma \ref{intByParts} that the following two conditions will suffice:
+is a solution to a CHE with tilded parameters.
+When $y > 0$ the exponential damping in the integral allows differentiation under the integral sign, and we see from Lemma \ref{intByParts} that the following two conditions will suffice:

 We have

 From this it is clear that we must have

 We still need to check that the boundary conditions are satisfied.
 Since $g$ and $\frac{dg}{dr}$ both decay for large $r$, the exponential decay from $e^{A(z-r_-)(r-r_-)}$ clearly implies that